fieldtrip/website/development/realtime/buffer_cpp.md

 ### ChannelSelection & SignalConfiguration

-The ''ChannelSelection'' class wraps up a list of channel indices and labels.
-It's used twice within the ''SignalConfiguration'' class: Once for describing a selection of channels for streaming, and once for saving to disk.
-On top of that, the ''SignalConfiguration'' provides a few commonly used properties such as the desired bandwidth (cutoff frequency) and filter order for lowpass filtering, a decimation factor for downsampling streamed data and so on.
+The "ChannelSelection" class wraps up a list of channel indices and labels.
+It's used twice within the "SignalConfiguration" class: Once for describing a selection of channels for streaming, and once for saving to disk.
+On top of that, the "SignalConfiguration" provides a few commonly used properties such as the desired bandwidth (cutoff frequency) and filter order for lowpass filtering, a decimation factor for downsampling streamed data and so on.
 It also provides functions for parsing these configuration options from a text file (see the wiki page for the [Biosemi acquisition driver](/development/realtime/biosemi) for an example).

-''ChannelSelection'' could actually be used in both ways:
+"ChannelSelection" could actually be used in both ways:

 1. Say you have a hardware device with a fixed list of channels, which are not necessarily labeled.
 In this case, you would select the desired channels by their index, and then attach a name as in the configuration file described above.